DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Even if you're not human, you still sing while taking shower..."

-While Rinne was singing in shower room, Kay was sitting on the bed and put the bayonet on his knees.
+While Rinne was singing in shower room, Kai was sitting on the bed and put the bayonet on his knees.

 _Sid's sword was transparent shining sword._

 _But before I even noticed, it returned back to be Drake Nail._

-Sid's sword, or _Code Holder_, as far as Kay could remember only possessed his Drake Nail and manifests through it.
+Sid's sword, or _Code Holder_, as far as Kai could remember only possessed his Drake Nail and manifests through it.

 "No matter how you look at it, this is not work of human..."